 What is discrimination?

+Direct discrimination occurs when a person is treated less favourably than another person in the same or similar circumstances.
 For example, unlawful sex discrimination may arise if a person is refused a job interview because she is a woman.

 Indirect discrimination occurs when there is a requirement that adversely impacts on a particular person with an attribute covered by anti‑discrimination legislation (e.g. sex, race, marital status, etc).
 There may be no intention to discriminate, but the conduct or decision leads to a discriminatory effect if the conditions imposed are not reasonable.